Teaching hobbies for kids is a fun, relaxing, and engaging way to spend one’s time.

 12. Scrapbooking

 Scrapbooking as a hobby can be an amusing and engaging craft activity that helps boost creative skills and self-esteem.
-It is suitable for children above three years of age, who like making artistic items that express their thoughts and ideas.
+It can be an interesting activity for kids above three years of age, who like making artistic items that express their thoughts and ideas.

 13. Knitting